• Home

 Strange Things Happening?
 How Implied-In-Fact Contracts May Succeed Where Copyright Infringement Claims Can’t Do So

 Strange Things Happening?
-How Implied-In-Fact Contracts May Succeed Where Copyright Infringement Claims Can’t Do So 1The case stems from an alleged assembly among Mr. Kessler and the Duffer Brothers in the course of the Tribeca Film Festival at a party in New York in 2014 where Mr. Kessler allegedly discussed the concept underlying his 2012 quick movie, Montauk (a six-minute teaser related to a boy, a central authority facility on the seashore in that place of Long Island, NY, that Mr. Kessler apparently desired to turn right into a function movie to be titled “The Montauk Project”).
-According to Mr. Kessler’s complaint as relayed via The Hollywood Reporter, the Duffer Brothers favored his idea a lot, so that they used his thoughts as the idea for creating Stranger Things.
+How Implied-In-Fact Contracts May Succeed Where Copyright Infringement Claims Can’t Do So 1The case stems from an alleged assembly among Mr. Kessler and the Duffer Brothers in the course of the Tribeca Film Festival at a party in New York in 2014 where Mr. Kessler allegedly discussed the concept underlying his 2012 quick movie, Montauk (a six-minute teaser related to a boy, a central authority facility on the seashore in that place of Long Island, NY, that Mr. Kessler desired to turn right into a function movie to be titled “The Montauk Project”).
+According to Mr. Kessler’s complaint, as relayed via The Hollywood Reporter, the Duffer Brothers favored his idea a lot, so that they used his thoughts as the idea for creating Stranger Things.

 Stanley Paul